State Requirements for Changing Gender on a Birth Certificate

 A Court Order

-Some states require you to submit a Petition to the court, along with documentation of gender reassignment surgery, along with a filing fee.
+Some states require you to submit a Petition to the court.
 Once the judge has reviewed the petition and supporting documentation, the judge will sign an Order.
 This signed Order is what is required to change the gender on a birth certificate in these states:

 - South Dakota

-States that Only Require Birth Certificate Gender Change Applications
+States that Only Require Birth Certificate Gender Change Amendments

-The following states only require applications to be filed with the state Vital Statistics office, and do not require gender reassignment surgery, court orders, physician affidavits, or any other affidavits:
+Some states now only require amendment applications to be filed with the state Vital Statistics office, and do not require gender reassignment surgery, court orders, or physician affidavits.
+However, these states still only allow the applicant to choose "male" or "female" as the gender option:

 - Delaware